CarloLucibello/Erdos.jl/docs/src/interdiction.md

 (vertices or links usually) are forbidden, destroyed or have failed.
 The goal is then to compute some objective function, as a maximum flow or a shortest path.

-Currently, `LightGraphsExtras.jl` implement methods for three kinds of Interdiction Flow's problems.
+Currently, `FatGraphs.jl` implement methods for three kinds of Interdiction Flow's problems.
 The Interdiction flow problems can be seen as a game between two players, a defender (that maximizes the flow) and an attacker (that destroy some links).
 Called using respectively `NetworkInterdictionProblem()`,